-Urethritis is inflammation of the urethra - the tube between the bladder and the end of the penis.
+Urethritis is inflammation of the urethra - the tube between the bladder and the end of the penis in men, and vulva in women.
 This leaflet is about urethritis which is not caused by gonorrhoea infection.

 What is urethritis?

 Urethritis is the most common condition in men attending sexual health clinics (GUM clinics) in the UK.
 Inflammation of the urethra usually causes symptoms in men, such as discharge, soreness of the penis and pain passing urine.

 In women, it usually causes no symptoms, but if untreated can go on to cause serious conditions such as pelvic inflammatory disease (PID).
 It is usually caused by to a sexually transmitted infection (STI), but has several possible causes.

 - Gonococcal urethritis is caused by a germ (bacterium) called Neisseria gonorrhoeae.
 Gonorrhoea is one type of STI.
 See the separate leaflet called Gonorrhoea.

 - Non-gonococcal urethritis (NGU) is due to causes other than gonorrhoea.
 This used to be called nonspecific urethritis (NSU).
 This leaflet is just about NGU and describes it further.

 - It is possible to have both gonococcal and non-gonococcal urethritis at the same time.

 See also the separate leaflet called Urethritis and Urethral Discharge in Men, which includes a diagram explaining the male anatomy in this area.

 - A white fluid (discharge) from the end of the penis is common but does not occur in every case.